 American Idol voting patterns are extremely complex, as anyone who's watched the show for any length of time already understands.
 For better and for worse, performance quality is just one piece of the puzzle.
-What matters most is how much a contestant motivates America – particularly his or her fanbase of loyal supporters – to pick up their phones at the end of the episode.
+What matters most is how much a contestant motivates America – particularly his or her fanbase of loyal supporters – to cast a vote for them before the final commercial break.
 (Perversely, sometimes the best way to do this is to perform spectacularly badly, though that's not a well you want to go to too often.)

 Fortunately, there are a large cadre of "free agent" voters out there who cast their ballots primarily for the evening's best performances.
-Singing well will thus almost always (note: we said "almost") see you safely through to the next week.
+Singing well will thus almost – almost – always see you safely through to the next week.
 Even more encouragingly, there is a very strong correlation between approval ratings and long-term survival on the show.
 But sometimes the non-performance forces are so strong that there is simply nothing a contestant can do to overcome them.
 Historically, one performance from Season Two illustrates this phenomenon best: Band Of Gold.

 We now return you to your regularly scheduled article.